maugsburger/rfdht22/src/protocol.md

 using the sensors ID as addrX.

 Only 3 byte adresses will be used, so the sent packages can be shorter.
-Therefore, byte2 and byte1 will be the unique system id.
+Therefore, byte2 and byte1 are the unique system id, byte3 and byte4 are unused

 ## Auto-Ack and Payload